apache/accumulo-website/_posts/blog/2021-04-21-jshell-accumulo-feature.md

 ```bash
 $ bin/accumulo jshell --startup (file/path/to/custom_script.jsh)
 ```
+**Note:** Executing this specific command  _"$jshell"_  will startup JShell, however you will be required to manually import the `CLASSPATH` and the configured environment from `conf/accumulo-env.sh`.
+In addition, you will need to provide the file directory path to `conf/jshell-init.jsh` before any Accumulo tasks can be performed.
+Using one of the startup commands above will automate the setup process.

 ## JShell Accumulo Default Script
-The auto-generated `jshell-init.jsh` is located in Accumulo's `conf/` directory.
+The auto-generated `jshell-init.jsh` is a customizable file located in Accumulo's installation `conf/` directory.
 Inside `jshell-init.jsh` contains [Accumulo Java APIs][public APIs] formatted as import statements and [AccumuloClient][client] build implementation.
 On startup the script automatically loads in the APIs and attempts to construct a client.
 Should additional APIs and/or code implementations be needed, simply append them to `jshell-init.jsh`.
 Alternatively you can create a separate JShell script and specify the custom script's file path on startup.

 The build implementation finds and uses `accumulo-client.properties` in Accumulo's classpath to auto-generate an [AccumuloClient][client] called **client**.